manitapote/leetcode/MLE/dimension_reduction/PCA.md

   - Without centering, eigenvectors and variance directions become wrong.

 - What assumptions does PCA makes about the data?
+  - Linearity, high variance = important structure, mean-centered data, continuous numerical features

 - What are principal components orthogonal?
+  - PCA solves for eigenvectors of the covariance matrix.
+  - In linear algebra, eigenvectors of a symmetric matrix (like variance) are always orthogonal.
+  - Orthogonality ensures that principal components are uncorrelated and independent directions of variation.
+  - It prevents redundancy between components -- each captures unique variance.

 - What does high variance mean in PCA?
+  - High variance along a direction mean data points are more spread out in that direction.
+  - PCA assumes that more spread = more information (not noise).
+  - So principal components with high variance capture the essential structure of the data.
+  - Low variance directions are likely noise or less important features, and can be discarded during dimensionality reduction.

 - How do you choose the number of principal components?
   - Plot explained variance ratio using scree plot (elbow curve).